jnsebgosselin/gwhat/README.md

 GWHAT is written in the Python 3 programming language and is currently maintained and developed by [Jean-Sébastien Gosselin](http://www.liamg.ca/en/about-us/jean-sebastien-gosselin/) at [INRS-ETE](http://ete.inrs.ca/).

-If you encounter any problems or errors during program execution, have any questions, or have specific suggestions on how to improve GWHAT, please contact Jean-Sébastien Gosselin at [jean-sebastien.gosselin@ete.inrs.ca](mailto:jean-sebastien.gosselin@ete.inrs.ca).
+If you encounter any problems or errors during program execution, have any questions, or have specific suggestions on how to improve GWHAT, please contact Jean-Sébastien Gosselin at [jean-sebastien.gosselin@ete.inrs.ca](mailto:jean-sebastien.gosselin@ete.inrs.ca) or open an issue in our issues tracker [here](https://github.com/jnsebgosselin/gwhat/issues).

 # Screenshots